microsoft/autogen/website/docs/Contribute.md

 - **Purpose**: The `autogen_dev_img` is tailored for contributors to the AutoGen project.
 It includes a suite of tools and configurations that aid in the development and testing of new features or fixes.
 - **Usage**: This image is recommended for developers who intend to contribute code or documentation to AutoGen.
-- **Setup**:
 - **Forking the Project**: It's advisable to fork the AutoGen GitHub project to your own repository.
 This allows you to make changes in a separate environment without affecting the main project.
 - **Updating Dockerfile.dev**: Modify your copy of `Dockerfile.dev` as needed for your development work.
 - **Submitting Pull Requests**: Once your changes are ready, submit a pull request from your branch to the upstream AutoGen GitHub project for review and integration.
 For more details on contributing, see the [AutoGen Contributing](https://microsoft.github.io/autogen/docs/Contribute) page.

 ### Building the Developer Docker Image